gwu-libraries/sfm-ui/docs/credentials.rst

 obtained by the user being redirected to the social media website to give permission to SFM to access her account.

-SFM is configured with the application credentials in the ``docker-compose.yml``.
+SFM is configured with the application credentials in the ``.env``.
 If additional management is necessary, it can be performed using the Social Accounts section of the Admin interface.